ssilvacris/coffe-and-code/index.md

-# Coffe and Code
+# Words Most Mentioned in New York Times in 2020

 This project aims to evaluate the headlines of the New York newspaper between January and July 2020 and see how the words like COVID and Virus have taken on relevance over these months.

-## Words Most Mentioned in New York Times in 2020

 According to WHO, coronavirus was first reported in Wuhan (China) on December 31, 2020.